tspugh/PEMDAS_B351Proj/README.md

 - 'scratch_mlp.py' - contains the code for the scratch implementation of the MLP

 ## Files still to be added
-- code for making simple arrays of data for the NMR data
 - ipynb files for running models in a simple notebook